-Thus \triangle gets to know the contents of the box 0 (equal to 1) while \bigcirc does not know which box was opened by \triangle .
-This shows the secure 1 out of 2 oblivious transfer.
-The approach above can be extended to deal with 1 out of n oblivious transfer.
+Thus $\triangle$ gets to know the contents of the box 0 (equal to 1), whereas $\bigcirc$ does not know which box was opened by $\triangle$ .
+This shows the secure 1-out-of-2 oblivious transfer.
+The approach above can be extended to deal with 1-out-of-n oblivious transfer.
 We provide details in Appendix B.3.

-2.4 Formal Statements Regarding Security of the Algorithm
+2.4.
+Formal Statements Regarding Security of the Algorithm

 Formally, we divide the security into two parts.
-First, if each party follows the protocol correctly, we show that the algorithm is secure.
-Second, we show that each party is best off if they follow the protocol correctly.
+First, if each company follows the protocol correctly, we show that the algorithm is secure.
+This satisfies the semihonest definition of secure multiparty computation.
+Second, we show that each company benefits by following the protocol correctly; i.e., individual company participation by following the protocol is incentive compatible.